 According to Hopkins, other over-the-counter medicines that can help alleviate symptoms include cough expectorants like Mucinex or the generic version for the ingredient guaifenesin, cough suppressants like dextromethorphan or Robitussin, and decongestants like Sudafed or pseudoephedrine—though anyone with high blood pressure, glaucoma, or thyroid conditions should avoid decongestants.

 Dr. Fisher and Hopkins stress that if your symptoms worsen or become severe—for example, if you have a fever over 100.4 degrees Fahrenheit (for adults) or difficulty breathing—you need to call your doctor or get medical help immediately.

-With this input in mind, we found the best over-the-counter medicines that are still available to buy online and be shipped right to your door.
-Here are 6 doctor-approved options, plus the specific symptoms they can be used to treat:
+With this input in mind, we found the best over-the-counter medicines that are available to buy online and be shipped right to your door.
+Here are 6 doctor-approved options on Amazon, plus the specific symptoms they can be used to treat: